techgrounds/techgrounds-anj-dtmr/00_templates/standup.md

 # Datum , 2023 day Standup

+READ THIS BEFORE THE START OF EVERYTHING guiding principles:

+1st, I am Not here for short sprints, I'm here for the marathon-long-term commitment.
+I'll take 100% responsibility to motivate myself.
+By learning to be more creative on managing my frustrations better, consistent with my learning: 8:30 I set my mind, active recalling and taking care of myself: enough breaks, hydrate, stretch. and keep improving my inquisitiveness by starting to ask even the question is not perfect.

+2nd, As a peer, I ask and Clear Expectations, I am honest, I am proactive, leading supportively, Striving for efficiency, Encouraging and helpful, solution-oriented, Constructive on my feedback, Act respectfully and Celebrating diversity.

+3rd, Learning Requires Consistent Effective Action.
+I'll keep experimenting what works for me, like time-blocking, pomodoro, doing flashcards, Work in my designated work space from 9-17, not checking slack or work related during the weekends.

+---

 Een standup is bedoeld om in 15 minuten afgerond te hebben.
 Zorg ervoor dat jij en al je teamleden beknopt antwoord geven op de volgende vragen:

 Team #: